oktadev/okta-blog/_source/_posts/2022-03-15-programming-security-and-why-rust.md

 {% img blog/programming-security-and-why-rust/safety-meme.jpg alt:"memory safety meme" width:"600" %}{: .center-image }

 If the compiler detects unsafe code, it will refuse to compile that code by default.
 You would have to go out of your way to break those guarantees using the `unsafe` keyword.
-So even in cases where you would have to write unsafe code, you are making it explicit so that issues can easily be traced down to specific code blocks.
+So even in cases where you would have to write unsafe code, you are making it explicit and hence issues can easily be traced down to specific code blocks.

 #### Memory safety in Rust